beam-pyio/beam-pyio.github.io/content/blog/2024/sqs-pyio-intro/index.md

 More usage examples can be found in the [unit testing cases](https://github.com/beam-pyio/sqs_pyio/blob/main/tests/io_test.py).
 Some of them are covered here.

 1. Only the list or tuple types are supported *PCollection* elements.
-In the following example, individual string elements are applied in the `WriteToFirehose`, and it raises the `SqsClientError`.
+In the following example, individual dictionary elements are applied in the `WriteToSqs`, and it raises the `SqsClientError`.

 ```python
 def test_write_to_sqs_with_unsupported_record_type(self):